Kulasekaran-148/LogX/GUIDE.md

 - For example, consider your log file is `example.log`.
 - When logfile exceeds the size, it gets renamed as `example.log` --> `example.log.1`
 - Again when size exceeds, `example.log.1` --> `example.log.2`
-- This continues until there are `cfg.rotate.max_backups` number of log files are present.
+- This continues until `cfg.rotate.max_backups` number of log files are present.
 Now, when size exceeds again, the oldest of the log file gets deleted.

 ---